Joris Deelen PhD

 3. Possible projects:

 The exact content of the PhD project is open for discussion to match the candidate’s interests and skills.
-The PhD project can be made bioinformatic- or wet-lab-based (or a combination of those).
+The PhD project will be bioinformatic-based, but can be combined with a wet-lab part.

 4. Applied Methods and model organisms: